XQuery: Third-party extensions

 JSONiq is an extension of XQuery that adds support to extract and transform data from JSON documents.
 JSONiq is a superset of XQuery 3.0.

 It is published under the Creative Commons Attribution-ShareAlike 3.0 license.

+XQuery 3.1 de facto deprecates JSONiq as it has added full support for JSON.

 The EXQuery project develops standards around creating portable XQuery applications.
 The following standards are currently available: